jackmitchelwidman/comp-115/lab-3.md

 ## 4 Functions on structures

-Here are two functions which have been designed using the template process-vehicle:
+Here are two examples of functions which interact with structures.

 ```racket
 ; praise-vehicle : Vehicle -> String